BohdanShmalko/-system-of-optimization-of-maprouting/docs/test/README.md

 To run test suites, use the jest library and the JavaScript package manager - npm (Node Package Manager), and the command `npm test`

 Test procedure:
-1. WsService
+1. ErrorService
-2. WsGateway
+2. ErrorController
-3. UserService
+3. LocationService
-4. UserController
+4. LocationController
-5. RouteService
+5. SuperAdminsApiController
-6. RouteController
+6. SuperAdminsApiService
-7. LocationService
+7. UserService
-8. LocationController
+8. UserController
-9. ErrorService
+9. WebhooksController
-10. ErrorController
+10. WebhooksService
-11. AuthService
-12. JwtAuthGuard

-Jest reporter is used to process test results and create a test report in HTML

 ## Test methods

 The following lists of test sets and individual test examples are offered for testing:

-** WsService **

-* afterInit - notify the system that it is ready for use
-* handleConnection - notify other users when a new one appears on the map
-* handleDisconnect - notify other users about the disappearance of the user on the map
-* handleErrorDevice -
-* handleUpdateLocation -
-* handleRouteUser -

-** WsGateway **

-* afterInit - catch the event from the system and interact with the service for notify the system that it is ready for use
-* handleConnection - catch the event from the user and interact with the service for notify other users when a new one appears on the map
-* handleDisconnect - catch the event from the user and interact with the service for notify other users about the disappearance of the user on the map
-* handleErrorDevice - catch the event from the user and interact with the service for
-* handleUpdateLocation - catch the event from the user and interact with the service for
-* handleRouteUser - catch the event from the user and interact with the service for

-** UserService **

-* loginUser -
-* sendCode -
-* confirmCode -

-** UserController **

-* loginUser - catch the event from the user and interact with the service for
-* sendCode - catch the event from the user and interact with the service for
-* confirmCode - catch the event from the user and interact with the service for

-** RouteService **

-* changeUserAlgorithm -
-* routeToPlace -

-** RouteController **

-* changeUserAlgorithm - catch the event from the user and interact with the service for
-* routeToPlace - catch the event from the user and interact with the service for

-** LocationService **

-* fixUserLocation -

-** LocationController **

-* fixUserLocation - catch the event from the user and interact with the service for

-** ErrorService **

-* fixError -

-** ErrorController **

-* fixError - catch the event from the user and interact with the service for

-** AuthService **

-* getJwtData -
-* generateToken -
-* diff -

-** JwtAuthGuard **

-* canActivate -
+**ErrorService**

+* deleteError - catch the event from the controller and interact with the service for delete user error
+* getErrors - catch the event from the controller and interact with the service for search with another filters users errors

+**ErrorController**

+* deleteError - catch the event from the client and interact with the service for delete user error
+* getErrors - catch the event from the client and interact with the service for search with another filters users errors

+**LocationService**

+* fixUserLocation - catch the event from the controller and interact with the service for fix user location
+* getRoute - catch the event from the controller and interact with the service for search route from one place to another
+* getUserLocation - catch the event from the controller and interact with the service for sarch user location with another filters

+**LocationController**

+* fixUserLocation - catch the event from the client and interact with the service for fix user location
+* getRoute - catch the event from the client and interact with the service for search route from one place to another
+* getUserLocation - catch the event from the client and interact with the service for sarch user location with another filters

+**SuperAdminsApiController**

+* createNewClient - catch the event from the admin and interact with the service for create new client
+* deleteClient - catch the event from the admin and interact with the service for delete client and all relative with it
+* getClients - catch the event from the admin and interact with the service for search clients with another filters
+* updateClient - catch the event from the admin and interact with the service for update client data

+**SuperAdminsApiService**

+* createNewClient - catch the event from the controller and interact with the service for create new client
+* deleteClient - catch the event from the controller and interact with the service for delete client and all relative with it
+* getClients - catch the event from the controller and interact with the service for search clients with another filters
+* updateClient - catch the event from the controller and interact with the service for update client data

+**UserService**

+* createNewUser - catch the event from the client and interact with the service for create new user
+* deleteUser - catch the event from the client and interact with the service for delete user with all revative with it
+* getUsers - catch the event from the client and interact with the service for search user with another filters
+* updateUser - catch the event from the client and interact with the service for update user data

+**UserController**

+* createNewUser - catch the event from the controller and interact with the service for create new user
+* deleteUser - catch the event from the controller and interact with the service for delete user with all revative with it
+* getUsers - catch the event from the controller and interact with the service for search user with another filters
+* updateUser - catch the event from the controller and interact with the service for update user data

+**WebhooksController**

+* getWebhooks - catch the event from the client and interact with the service for search webhooks with another filters
+* createNewWebhook - catch the event from the client and interact with the service for create new webhook
+* deleteWebhook - catch the event from the client and interact with the service for delete webhook
+* updateWebhook - catch the event from the client and interact with the service for update webhook data

+**WebhooksService**

+* getWebhooks - catch the event from the controller and interact with the service for search webhooks with another filters
+* createNewWebhook - catch the event from the controller and interact with the service for create new webhook
+* deleteWebhook - catch the event from the controller and interact with the service for delete webhook
+* updateWebhook - catch the event from the controller and interact with the service for update webhook data

 ## Addition

-The content of test files, the results of testing the software module and extended information about the test coverage, which averaged 70.74%, is given in [Jest document]()...
+The content of test files, the results of testing the software module and extended information about the test coverage, which averaged 70.74%